-If you've been wondering who or what will replace famed Toronto nightclub The Guvernment as the city's crown jewel, you now have your answer.
-Polson Street's Sound Academy will be undergoing a major overhaul by owners INK Entertainment and will be reinvented as an entirely new nightclub.
-The future of the iconic venue was leaked by popular NYC-band Interpol in a message posted on Collective Concerts.
+If you've been wondering who or what will replace famed Toronto nightclub The Guvernment as the city's crown musical jewel, you now have your answer.
+And while it may seem a bit odd, the future of the iconic untz-hall was leaked by popular NYC-band Interpol in a message posted today on Collective Concerts.

-News of a replacement should come as no surprise.
-Earlier in 2014, INK informed club goers that the closure of The Guvernment would "certainly... not be the end of their reign."
-While it stated that the Sound Academy and Tattoo Queen West would host INK's future talent, concerts and shows, no hint of Sound Academy's overhaul has been given until now.
-Charles Khabouth, the CEO of INK Entertainment, told THUMP that this closure will be for more than just a fresh coat of paint.
+Earlier in 2014, INK Entertainment (the force behind Guverment) informed clubgoers that the closure of their home would "certainly…not be the end of their reign."
+It further stated that the Sound Academy and Tattoo Queen West would host INK's future talent, concerts and shows—no hint of Sound Academy's overhaul or subsequent closure had been made public.

-Charles is confident that the new vision for the yet-to-be-named space will wow guests.
-Describing it as futuristic, he rebuffs the idea that guests will "just be sitting on a new couch next to a new paint job."
+Charles is confident that the new vision for the yet-to-be-named space will wow guests and describes it as "somewhere in 2020… not just sitting on a new couch next to a new paint job."
 While it won't be The Guv we all know and luv per sé, here's hoping it turns the page on a new chapter in Toronto's already vibrant music scene.